DataDog/documentation/content/en/getting_started/integrations/google_cloud.md

 <div class="alert alert-info">You can confirm if these APIs are enabled by heading to <a href="https://console.cloud.google.com/apis/dashboard"><b>Enabled APIs & Services</a></b> under each project in your Google Cloud workspace.</div>

 ## Setup

-Integrate Datadog with [Google Cloud][4] using [service account impersonation][5] and project discovery.
-This enables Datadog to automatically discover and monitor new projects as they are created within the assigned scope, providing seamless monitoring as your Google Cloud environment grows.
+For simplicity of setup, and to ensure there are no gaps in your monitoring, integrate Datadog with [Google Cloud][4] using [service account impersonation][5] at the organization or folder level.

 After reviewing the above [Prerequisites][3], follow these step-by-step instructions to set up the Google Cloud integration:

 {{% collapse-content title=" 1.
-Create your Google Cloud service account" level="h5" %}}
+Create a Google Cloud service account in the default project" level="h5" %}}

 1. Open your [Google Cloud console][53].
 2. Navigate to **IAM & Admin** > **Service Accounts**.
 3. Click on **Create service account** at the top.
 4. Give the service account a unique name, then click **Create and continue**.
 5. Add the following roles to the service account:
 - Monitoring Viewer
 - Compute Viewer
 - Cloud Asset Viewer
 - Browser
 6. Click **Continue**, then **Done** to complete creating the service account.

 {{< img src="integrations/google_cloud_platform/create-service-account.png" alt="Google Cloud console interface, showing the 'Create service account' flow.
 Under 'Grant this service account access to project', the four roles in the instructions are added." style="width:70%;">}}
 {{% /collapse-content %}}

 {{% collapse-content title="2.
 Add the Datadog principal to your service account" level="h5" %}}

 1. In Datadog, navigate to **Integrations** > [**Google Cloud Platform**][54].
 2. Click on **Add Google Cloud Account**.
 If you have no configured projects, you are automatically redirected to this page.
 3. If you have not generated a Datadog principal for your org, click the **Generate Principal** button.
 4. Copy your Datadog principal and keep it for the next section.

 {{< img src="integrations/google_cloud_platform/principal-2.png" alt="Datadog interface, showing the 'Add New GCP Account' flow.
 The first step, 'Add Datadog Principal to Google,' features a text box where a user can generate a Datadog Principal and copy it to their clipboard.
 The second step, 'Add Service Account Email,' features a text box that the user can complete in section 3." style="width:70%;">}}

 Keep this window open for Section 3.
 5. In the [Google Cloud console][55], under the **Service Accounts** menu, find the service account you created in Section 1.
 6. Go to the **Permissions** tab and click on **Grant Access**.

    {{< img src="integrations/google_cloud_platform/grant-access.png" alt="Google Cloud console interface, showing the Permissions tab under Service Accounts." style="width:70%;">}}
 7. Paste your Datadog principal into the **New principals** text box.

-8. Assign the role of **Service Account Token Creator** and click **Save**.
-   {{< img src="integrations/google_cloud_platform/add-principals-blurred.png" alt="Google Cloud console interface, showing an 'Add principals' box and an 'Assign roles' interface." style="width:70%;">}}
+8. Click **Save**.

 **Note**: If you previously configured access using a shared Datadog principal, you can revoke the permission for that principal after you complete these steps.
 {{% /collapse-content %}}

 {{% collapse-content title="3.
+Add the service account at the organization or folder level" level="h5" %}}

+1. In the Google Cloud console, go to the **IAM** page.
+2. Select a folder or organization.
+3. To grant a role to a principal that does not already have other roles on the resource, click **Grant Access**, then enter the email of the service account you created earlier.
+4. Enter the service account's email address.
+5. Assign the following roles:
+- Compute Viewer
+- Monitoring Viewer
+- Cloud Asset Viewer
+- Service Account Token Creator
+   {{< img src="integrations/google_cloud_platform/add-principals-blurred.png" alt="Google Cloud console interface, showing an 'Add principals' box and an 'Assign roles' interface." style="width:70%;">}}
+6. Click **Save**.

+{{% /collapse-content %}}

+{{% collapse-content title="4.
 Complete the integration setup in Datadog" level="h5" %}}
 1. In your Google Cloud console, navigate to the **Service Account** > **Details** tab.
 On this page, find the email associated with this Google service account.
-It resembles `<sa-name>@<project-id>.iam.gserviceaccount.com`.
+It has the format `<SA_NAME>@<PROJECT-ID>.iam.gserviceaccount.com`.
 2. Copy this email.
 3. Return to the integration configuration tile in Datadog (where you copied your Datadog principal in the previous section).
 4. In the box under **Add Service Account Email**, paste the email you previously copied.
 5. Click on **Verify and Save Account**.

 {{% /collapse-content %}}

-After finishing these steps, metrics will appear in Datadog after approximately **15 minutes**.
+After finishing these steps, metrics appear in Datadog after approximately **15 minutes**.

-{{% collapse-content title="(Optional) Assign roles to other projects" level="h5" %}}
-Automatic project discovery simplifies the process of adding additional projects to be monitored.
-If you grant your service account access to other projects, folders, or orgs, Datadog discovers these projects (and any projects nested in the folders or orgs) and automatically adds them to your integration tile.

-1. Make sure you have the appropriate permissions to assign roles at the desired scope:
-- Project IAM Admin (or higher)
-- Folder Admin
-- Organization Admin
-2. In the Google Cloud console, go to the **IAM** page.
-3. Select a project, folder, or organization.
-4. To grant a role to a principal that does not already have other roles on the resource, click **Grant Access**, then enter the email of the service account you created earlier.
-5. Assign the following roles:
-- Compute Viewer
-- Monitoring Viewer
-- Cloud Asset Viewer (**Note**: The Browser role is only required in the default project of the service account).
-6. Click **Save**.
-{{% /collapse-content %}}

 ## Metric collection

-The Google Cloud integration collects [**all GA Google Cloud metrics**][17] from your projects through the Google Cloud Monitoring API.
+The Google Cloud integration collects all available [Google Cloud metrics][17] from your projects through the Google Cloud Monitoring API.

 {{% collapse-content title="Click here for a sample of the Google Cloud metrics Datadog collects" level="h5" %}}
 | Integration                         | Description                                                                           |